 This will look different according to what season of life you are in, but whatever you have to do, find a way to spend some time with your heavenly Father!
 Get to know Him and His character, so that when things are difficult, or hectic, unlike Martha you can rest in knowing He does care.

-If you need a plan, you can download a FREE 25 page devotional study and journal: Who I Am in Christ: A Scripture Writing and Prayer Journal.
+If you need a plan, you can download the FREE Scripture Writing & prayer journal: Who I Am in Christ: A Scripture Writing and Prayer Journal.

 If we are focused on Him then we won’t be spending our time comparing ourselves to others.
 Instead of comparing: